-CM 211 Desktop Publishing (Fall)
+CM 211 Page Design (Fall)

-A study and application of computerized design principles from a journalism perspective, including pre-press and layout using Adobe InDesign software.
+A study and application of computerized design principles from a journalism perspective, including pre-press and layout using Adobe

+InDesign software.
 Basic to intermediate computer skills are introduced.
+This course may be repeated twice with permission of the instructor.